Smokeless fuel: Benefits

-Smokeless coal is more efficient than a conventional open coal fire indoors because the high working temperature is radiated into the room as infra-red radiation, as can be judged by the bright red coloration of a mature fire.
+Smokeless coal is more efficient than a conventional open coal fire indoors because the high working temperature is released into the room as infrared radiation, as can be judged by the bright red color of a mature fire.
 The hot gases produced are lost up the chimney, thereby reducing efficiency just as in an open coal fire.
 The gases mainly consist of carbon dioxide, carbon monoxide, and some water vapor.
-With little or no smoke or similar volatile compounds, chimneys remain cleaner longer and require brushing less frequently.
+With little or no smoke or similar volatile compounds, chimneys remain cleaner longer and require cleaning less frequently.
 The main combustion reaction is: